morphy76/g-fe-server/README.md

 ### Doing

 - authentication & authorization (must)
-  -> verify the session token, if ko try to refresh it, if ko logout -> integrate KC in the helm
+  -> introspect just checks the token regardless the IDP session -> integrate KC in the helm

 ### Backlog